yandex-cloud/docs/en/_api-ref/mdb/clickhouse/api-ref/Cluster/list.md

 folderId | Required.
 ID of the folder to list ClickHouse clusters in.
 To get the folder ID, use a [list](/docs/resource-manager/api-ref/Folder/list) request.
 The maximum string length in characters is 50. pageSize | The maximum number of results per page to return.
 If the number of available results is larger than [pageSize](/docs/managed-clickhouse/api-ref/Cluster/list#query_params), the service returns a [nextPageToken](/docs/managed-clickhouse/api-ref/Cluster/list#responses) that can be used to get the next page of results in subsequent list requests.
 The maximum value is 1000. pageToken | Page token.
 To get the next page of results, set [pageToken](/docs/managed-clickhouse/api-ref/Cluster/list#query_params) to the [nextPageToken](/docs/managed-clickhouse/api-ref/Cluster/list#responses) returned by a previous list request.
 The maximum string length in characters is 100. filter | A filter expression that filters resources listed in the response.
 The expression must specify: 1.
 The field name.
 Currently you can only use filtering with the [Cluster.name](/docs/managed-clickhouse/api-ref/Cluster#representation) field.
 2. An operator.
 Can be either `=` or `!=` for single values, `IN` or `NOT IN` for lists of values.
-3. The value. Мust be 1-63 characters long and match the regular expression `^[a-zA-Z0-9_-]+$`.
+3. The value.
+Must be 1-63 characters long and match the regular expression `^[a-zA-Z0-9_-]+$`.
 The maximum string length in characters is 1000.

 ## Response {#responses}
 **HTTP Code: 200 - OK**